Steve Lombardi: Early career (1983–1989)

 Lombardi began his WWF career in late 1983, competing under his real name, and being a heel, primarily as an enhancement talent.
-His debut came on July 15, 1983, in Queens, NY, where he was defeated by Swede Hanson.
+His debut came on July 15, 1983, in Queens, New York, where he was defeated by Swede Hanson.
 After facing Ivan Koloff and Sgt.
-Slaughter on house show matches, Lombardi made his TV debut on the October 29 episode of All American Wrestling, where he lost by submission to The Iron Sheik and was carried out on a stretcher.
+Slaughter on house show matches, Lombardi made his TV debut on the October 29 episode of WWF All American Wrestling, where he lost by submission to The Iron Sheik and was carried out on a stretcher.
 He then began regular appearances on both television and house shows.

 After losing numerous matches that winter, Lombardi gained his first success on March 18, 1984, when he wrestled Jerry Valiant to a draw.
-Another draw, this time with Terry Daniels, came on April 24 in Mountaintop, PA.
+Another draw, this time with Terry Daniels, came on April 24 in Mountaintop, Pennsylvania.
 Apart from that, he continued on as an enhancement talent, losing to much of the WWF roster including Big John Studd, Paul Orndorff, David Schultz, Iron Mike Sharpe, Rocky Johnson, and others.
-In the midst of another long losing streak, Lombardi gained a second draw against Daniels on June 1 in Winston-Salem, NC.
+In the midst of another long losing streak, Lombardi gained a second draw against Daniels on June 1 in Winston-Salem, North Carolina.
 He made his Madison Square Garden debut on June 16, losing to Mad Dog Vachon in the latter's first match back in the WWF in a decade.
-A month later on July 6 in Long Island, NY, Lombardi gained his first pinfall victory when he upset Vachon in a return match.
-On July 31, he became involved in a mild angle with WWF World Champion Hulk Hogan during the company's initial "Championship Wrestling" taping in Poughkeepsie, NY.
+A month later on July 6 in Long Island, New York, Lombardi gained his first pinfall victory when he upset Vachon in a return match.
+On July 31, he became involved in a mild angle with WWF World Champion Hulk Hogan during the company's initial "Championship Wrestling" taping in Poughkeepsie, New York.
 During a sub-minute loss to Kamala, Hogan came out to the ring to give encouragement to Lombardi.
 Nothing further came from this angle, and Lombardi closed out his second year as a wrestler with numerous additional losses to wrestlers such as Buddy Rose and a young Bret Hart, as well as a defeat to manager Bobby "The Brain" Heenan.